ibm-cloud-docs/watson-assistant/build-actions-overview.md

 An action consists of one or more _steps_.
 The steps in an action define the conversation turns that follow the initial customer input that triggered the action.
 In a simple case, a step might consist of a direct answer to a question from the customer; for example, if the customer asks `What are your business hours?`, a one-step action might reply with `We are open Monday through Friday from 9 AM to 5 PM.`.

-More commonly, though, an action requires multiple steps in order to fully understand the customer's request.
+More commonly, though, an action requires multiple steps to fully understand the customer's request.
 For our `I want to withdraw money` example, we need more information:

 - Which account should the money come from?
 - What is the amount to withdraw?